JimmySticks2001/Referral-source-VBA-automation/README.md

 What is it?
 -----------
 This is a PowerShell script that automates the referral source entry process.
-This is a standalone version that can be started by running the included runAutomator.bat file.
+This version is started from a button in the PF PM Data Collection Workbook.

 How is it used?